 In 2019, three awards of $2,000 were awarded to research or teaching projects in foreign languages (excluding ESL and ASL).
-Recipients will present their research findings at the 2020 International Symposium on Language for Specific Purposes to be hosted by the University of North Carolina Charlotte.
-Recipients will also receive a travel stipend of up to $500 to cover costs associated with presenting at this conference.
+Recipients presented their research findings at the 2020 International Symposium on Language for Specific Purposes to be hosted by the University of North Carolina Charlotte.
+Recipients also received a travel stipend of up to $500 to cover costs associated with presenting at this conference.

 - Sibel Crum from Indiana University for “Digital Technology Integrated Turkish Business Language Courses”

 - Wei Lai from Queensborough Community College for “Effects of Backward Instructional Design in an Advanced Business Chinese Course”